General Wolfe Elementary School (Vancouver): History

-General Wolfe Elementary was built in 1910.
+General Wolfe Elementary was built in 1911.
 One of Wolfe's claims to fame is the boy in "Wait for Me, Daddy" photograph (of a boy reaching out towards his father in a line for war).
 This photo is internationally recognized, and the boy went to school at Wolfe.
 In 1912, two additional wings were added due to expanding population.
 Then in 1920 two wooden temporary buildings were built.
 These two buildings are still the annex and the gym today.
 General Wolfe used to have three portables which were used as classrooms, but when attendance dropped some in 2007, they were all eventually taken away.
 General Wolfe Elementary was named after General James Wolfe.
+During 2020–2021 there were significant upgrades to the school dubbed the seismic upgrade.
+The purpose of this was to make the schools walls stronger in the event of an earthquake.
+While the upgrades were being done the student and staff had to be relocated to a school called "South Hill Education Center" however it is often shortened to "South Hill" or "The Swing Site".

+Events

-Traditionally, the school holds an annual "Walk-A-Thon", in which students walk or jog laps around the school to receive prizes, to raise funds.
-In the 2005-2006 school year, this was canceled for an unknown reason.
+Traditionally, the school holds an annual "Walk-A-Thon," in which students walk, or jog laps around the school to receive prizes, to raise funds.
+In the 2005–2006 school year, this was cancelled for an unknown reason.

-General Wolfe also sells magazines for fundraising at the beginning of each year.
-The Student Council and the PAC (Parent Advisory Council) come up with more fundraisers each year, and what to buy with the money produced.
+General Wolfe Elementary held a silent auction at the beginning of each year.
+Unfortunately, because of COVID-19 and the leadership change, Wolfe no longer holds a silent auction.
+The Student Council and the PAC (Parent Advisory Council) come up with more fundraisers each year and what to buy with the money produced.

+Every year 2 Playdays are held in which instead of working the students freely play with peers and socialize with younger students.
+It follows a schedule of staying in each student classroom until recess in which they can explore the school until the end of the day.

 Code of Conduct

-PAWS is the schools code of conduct.
+PAWS serves as the school's code of conduct as follows: